RoboJackets/robocup-rustware/setup/WindowsSetup.md

 ## Teensy Dependencies

 It is a huge pita to actually build the teensy_loader_cli for windows so I stole it from platformio.
 In the setup folder there should be a zip file named `teensy_loader_cli.zip`.
-If you extract that folder there should be a teensy_loader_cli.exe file.
-Move that folder to the base directory of the repo.

-Next open `tools/runner.rs` and change the name of the loader on line 25 from `./teensy_loader_cli` to `./teensy_loader_cli.exe`.
-Now to test if all of the setup was performed correctly run:
+Extract the zipped folder.

 ```sh
 cargo run --example demo --target thumbv7em-none-eabihf